 What is the overtime minimum wage in Arizona?

 Arizona’s overtime minimum wage can currently be calculated as the state’s current minimum wage times one and a half.
 As the current minimum wage in the state is $10.50 per hour, overtime minimum wage is $15.75.
 It should be noted that Arizona’s legislature has passed laws that will raise the minimum wage over the next few years, so the overtime minimum wage will also be raised.
+To keep up on the local economic impacts of the Arizona minimum wage increase for 2022 read here.

 Is mandatory overtime in Arizona legal?